-SOUTHFIELD, Michigan, October 25, 2018 -- Lear Corporation (NYSE: LEA), a leading global supplier of automotive seating and electrical and electronic systems, today reported third quarter 2018 sales and earnings.
+SOUTHFIELD, Mich., October 25, 2019 -- Lear Corporation (NYSE: LEA), a global automotive technology leader in seating and electrical and electronic systems, today reported results for the third quarter 2019.
 Highlights include:

 Third Quarter Financial Results

 Sales in the third quarter decreased 1% to $4.8 billion, reflecting lower production on Lear platforms and net foreign exchange rate fluctuations, partially offset by the addition of new business.
 Excluding the impact of foreign exchange and the Xevo acquisition, sales were flat.

 Core operating earnings were $338 million, or 7.0% of sales, compared to $399 million, or 8.2% of sales, in 2018.
 In the Seating segment, margins and adjusted margins were 7.6% and 8.2% of sales, respectively, in the quarter.
 In the E-Systems segment, margins and adjusted margins were 6.7% and 7.6% of sales, respectively, in the quarter.

 Earnings per share were $3.58.
 Adjusted earnings per share were $3.54 per share, down from $4.09 per share in 2018, reflecting lower operating earnings, partially offset by a reduced share count.

 Net cash provided by operating activities was $343 million, and free cash flow(1) was $193 million.

 (1) For more information regarding our non-GAAP financial measures, see "Non-GAAP Financial Information" below.

 During the third quarter of 2019, we repurchased 616,635 shares of our common stock for a total of $76 million.
 As of the end of the third quarter, we had a remaining share repurchase authorization of approximately $1.2 billion, which expires on December 31, 2021, and reflects approximately 17% of our total market capitalization at current market prices.